PavoReal/Image-MIF-Generator/README.md

 # Image to .MIF

-This is a quick and dirty .MIF generator I wrote OIT's CST 231 course.
+This is a quick and dirty .MIF generator I wrote for OIT's CST231 course.
 Building should be straight forward, provided clang is in your PATH.
 If not, you should be able to modify build.sh to suit your needs, build.sh is dead simple.
 I make no promises about the validity of the output, but it does work for me.
 If it's not working for you, ensure that your input image is in an RGB 8 bit format.
 That